Anglo-Iraqi War: Italy

 On 27 May, after being invited by Germany, 12 Italian Fiat CR.42s of the 155.a Squadriglia (renamed Squadriglia speciale Irak) of the Regia Aeronautica Italiana (Royal Italian Air Force) arrived at Mosul to operate under German command.
 Also present were a Savoia-Marchetti SM.79 and Savoia-Marchetti SM.81 acting as pathfinder aircraft, which were stationed in Aleppo; personnel and equipment were brought in on three Savoia-Marchetti SM.82s.
 By 29 May, Italian aircraft were reported in the skies over Baghdad.
 Churchill claimed that the Italian aircraft accomplished nothing, but on 29 May near Khan Nuqta the Italians intercepted a flight of Hawker Audaxes escorted by Gloster Gladiators of No. 94 Squadron.
 In the resulting combat, two Gladiators were lost for one CR.42 shot down by Wing Commander Wightman.
 This was the final aerial battle of the Anglo-Iraqi War.
 The SM.79 was destroyed on the ground in Aleppo by RAF bombers.
 Three CR.42s were damaged and had to be abandoned during the Axis withdrawal from Iraq.
 The remaining Italian aircraft were evacuated at the end of May and used to defend Pantelleria.

-Plans were drawn up to supply troops but the German high command was hesitant and required the permission of Turkey for passage.
-In the end the Luftwaffe found conditions in Iraq intolerable, as spare parts were not available and even the quality of aircraft fuel was far below the Luftwaffe's requirements.
-With each passing day fewer aircraft remained serviceable and ultimately, all Luftwaffe personnel were evacuated on the last remaining Heinkel He 111.
+Plans were drawn up to supply troops, but the German high command was hesitant and required the permission of Turkey for passage.
+In the end the Luftwaffe found conditions in Iraq intolerable, as spare parts were not available, and the quality of aircraft fuel was far below the Luftwaffe's requirements.
+With each passing day fewer aircraft remained serviceable, and ultimately all Luftwaffe personnel were evacuated on the last remaining Heinkel He 111.